-- a) A Construction Certificate for the building work has been issued by the consent authority, the Council (if the Council is not the consent authority) or an accredited Certifier, and - b) The person having the benefit of the development consent has: - appointed a Principal Certifier for the building work, and

-- notified the Principal Certifier that the person will carry out the building work as an Owner-builder, if that is the case, and - c) The Principal Certifier has, no later than 2 days before the building work commences: - notified the consent authority and the Council (if the Council is not the consent authority) of his or her appointment, and - notified the person having the benefit of the development consent of any critical stage inspections and other inspections that are to be carried out in respect of the building work, and - d) The person having the benefit of the development consent, if not carrying out the work as an Owner-builder, has: - appointed a Principal Contractor for the building work who must be the holder of a contractor licence if any residential building work is involved, and - notified the Principal Certifier of any such appointment, and - unless that person is the Principal Contractor, notified the Principal Contractor of any critical stage inspections and other inspections that are to be carried out in respect of the building work, and - given at least 2 days' notice to the Council of the person's intention to commence the erection of the building.
+- a) A construction certificate for the building work has been issued by the consent authority, the council (if the council is not the consent authority) or an accredited Certifier, and - b) The person having the benefit of the development consent has: - Appointed a principal certifying authority for the building work, and - Notified the principal certifying authority that the person will carry out the building work as an owner-builder, if that is the case, and - c) The principal certifying authority has, no later than 2 days before the building work commences: - Notified the consent authority and the council (if the council is not the consent authority) of his or her appointment, and - Notified the person having the benefit of the development consent of any critical stage inspections and other inspections that are to be carried out in respect of the building work, and - d) The person having the benefit of the development consent, if not carrying out the work as an owner-builder, has: - Appointed a principal contractor for the building work who must be the holder of a contractor licence if any residential building work is involved, and - Notified the principal certifying authority of any such appointment, and

-Note: building has the same meaning as in section 1.4 of the Act and includes part of a building and any structure or part of a structure.

-Note: new building has the same meaning as in section 6.1 of the Act and includes an altered portion of, or an extension to, an existing building.

-Note: The commencement of demolition works associated with an altered portion of, or an extension to, an existing building is considered to be the commencement of building work requiring compliance with section 6.6(2) of the Act (including the need for a Construction Certificate) prior to any demolition work.
-See: Over our Dead Body Society Inc v Byron Bay Community Association Inc [2001] NSWLEC 125.

-Note: Construction Certificate Application, PC Service Agreement and Notice of Commencement forms can be downloaded from Council's website www.woollahra.nsw.gov.au

-Note: It is an offence for any person to carry out the erection of a building in breach of this condition and in breach of section 6.6(2) of the Act.
+- Unless that person is the principal contractor, notified the principal contractor of any critical stage inspections and other inspections that are to be carried out in respect of the building work, and - Given at least 2 days' notice to the council of the person's intention to commence the erection of the building. - Note: building has the same meaning as in section 4 of the Act and includes part of a building and any structure or part of a structure. - Note: new building has the same meaning as in section 109H of the Act and includes an altered portion of, or an extension to, an existing building. - Note: The commencement of demolition works associated with an altered portion of, or an extension to, an existing building is considered to be the commencement of building work requiring compliance with section 82A(2) of the Act (including the need for a Construction Certificate) prior to any demolition work.
+See: Over our Dead Body Society Inc v Byron Bay Community Association Inc [2001] NSWLEC 125. - Note: Construction Certificate Application, PCA Service Agreement and Notice of Commencement forms can be downloaded from Council's website www.woollahra.nsw.gov.au. - Note: It is an offence for any person to carry out the erection of a building in breach of this condition and in breach of section 81A(2) of the Act.
+Standard Condition: D15

-D.7 Notification of Home Building Act 1989 requirements
+D.10 Notification of Home Building Act 1989 requirements